-The capital improvement fee shall be calculated by adding the fire flow demand based on the ratio of fire flow requirements above and beyond that required for a single family residence, 1,250 gpm for 2 hours, and the domestic water demand.
-The result of these two components represent the total number of equivalent single family units of the development.
-It is then multiplied by the capital improvement fee required for a single family residence in the subject water service zone as shown in Table 1.
+The capital impact fee shall be calculated by adding the fire flow demand based on the ratio of fire flow requirements above and beyond that required for a single family residence, 1,250 gpm for 2 hours, and the domestic water demand.
+The result of these two components represent the total number of equivalent dwelling units of the development.
+It is then multiplied by the infrastructure portion of the capital impact fee in the subject water service zone as shown in Table 1.